yakupzengin/banking-app/README.md

 # Banking API

-This project implements a simple banking API.
-The API supports basic banking operations such as account creation, getting account information, depositing money, withdrawing money, and deleting an account.
+This project implements a simple banking API allowing users to perform basic banking operations such as account creation, retrieval of account information, depositing money, withdrawing money, and deleting an account.
+Additionally, it supports transaction functionalities where deposits and withdrawals automatically update the account balance in the database.

 ## Technologies Used